 - horticultural oil (several brands)-Consult label for rate.
 Apply oil while plants are dormant and when temperatures are above freezing.
 Some formulations are OMRI-listed for organic use.

 - insecticidal soap (M-Pede and other brands)-Consult label for rate and use directions.
 PHI 0 days.
 Apply when crawlers first emerge.
 Some formulations are OMRI-listed for organic use.

-- malathion (several brands) at 1.25 lb ai/a.
+- malathion-Consult label for rate.
 PHI 1 day.
-Apply when crawlers appear, as a spray in 100 gal water/a.
-After June, use 150 to 200 gal water/a.
-Toxic to bees; do not use when bees are foraging.
+Apply when crawlers appear, as a spray in 100 gal water/A. After June, use 150 to 200 gal water/A. Toxic to bees; do not use when bees are foraging.
 Also toxic to fish and other aquatic invertebrates.

-- pyriproxyfen (Esteem or Knack) at 0.1 lb ai/a.
-PHI 7 days.
+- pyriproxyfen (Esteem or Knack) at 0.11 lb ai/A. PHI 7 days.
 Apply at either dormant, delayed-dormant, or as an in-season cover spray targeted at the crawlers.
 For dormant or delayed-dormant applications, use with a horticultural oil.

 - spirotetramat (Movento) at 0.13 to 0.16 lb ai/A. PHI 7 days.
 Movento is known to suppress lecanium scale and may be helpful with suppression of San Jose scale.